metagraph-dev/metagraph/docs/user_guide/resolver.rst

 Default Resolver
 ----------------

-When metagraph is imported, a default resolver is available at ``metagraph.resolver``.
+When metagraph is imported, a default resolver is available through ``metagraph.resolver``.
 The first time this attribute is accessed, the plugins will be loaded from the environment.
 Because of this, the default resolver should be accessed prior to any time-sensitive testing.